nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Labels

- * Add a function for looking up a label and receiving a set of pairs as the result, those pairs whose label is an atomic expression whose content matches the given text.
-They should be returned in the order in which they appear in the list, which is also the order in which they appear in the document.
- * Add an optional parameter to the lookup function, a position in the document.
-This will cause the function to filter its results to only those that apply at the given point in the document.

 ## Validation

  * Extend the Background Computation module with a convenience function that